sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Ensure Low Power Mode is not enabled on the devices.
 It can cause iCloud to delay syncing.
 - Try opening the Hyperduck iOS app to force a sync.
 - Try restarting both devices.
+- If you are using a VPN, try disconnecting it.
+Some VPNs prevent iCloud from syncing.

 <br>